Joy Adamson

 Friederike Victoria "Joy" Adamson (née Gessner; 20 January 1910 – 3 January 1980) was a naturalist, artist and author.
 Her book, Born Free, describes her experiences raising a lion cub named Elsa.
-Born Free was printed in several languages, and made into an Academy Award-winning movie of the same name.
+Born Free was printed in several languages and made into an Academy Award-winning movie of the same name.
 In 1977, she was awarded the Austrian Cross of Honour for Science and Art.

 Biography

 Adamson was born to Victor and Traute Gessner (née Greipel) in Troppau, Silesia, Austria-Hungary (now Opava, Czech Republic), the second of three daughters.
-Her parents divorced when she was 10, and she went to live with her grandmother.
+Her parents divorced when she was 10, and she went to live with her grandmother in Vienna.
 In her autobiography The Searching Spirit, Adamson wrote about her grandmother, saying, "It is to her I owe anything that may be good in me".

-She grew up on an estate near Vienna, was educated in Vienna earning a music degree before studying sculpting and medicine.
+She grew up on an estate near Opava in the village called Kreuzberg (now Kružberk, Czech Republic).
+With the outbreak of the WWII she had moved to Vienna earning a music degree before studying sculpting and medicine.
 As a young adult, Adamson considered careers as a concert pianist, and in medicine.

 Joy Adamson married three times in the span of ten years.
 Her first marriage in 1935 was to Viktor von Klarwill (aka Ziebel; 1902–1985).

 She went to Kenya in 1937 where she met and married in 1938 the botanist Peter Bally, who gave her the nickname "Joy".
 Peter did botanical paintings, and it was he who encouraged her to continue sketching and painting the flora and fauna in her surroundings.
 She met her third husband, senior wildlife warden George Adamson, while on safari in the early 1940s and married him in 1944.
 They made their home together in Kenya.

 Joy Adamson is best known for her conservation efforts associated with Elsa the Lioness.
 In 1956, George Adamson, in the course of his job as game warden of the Northern Frontier District in Kenya, shot and killed a lioness as she charged him and another warden.
 George later realized the lioness was just protecting her cubs, which were found nearby in a rocky crevice.
 Taking them home, Joy and George found it difficult to care for all the cubs' needs.
 The two largest cubs, named "Big One" and "Lustica", were passed on to be cared for by a zoo in Rotterdam, and the smallest, "Elsa", was raised by the couple.